 #4 Streamline Your Operations with Digital Dentistry Solutions

 When your patients reach the chair, you’re presented with one of the biggest opportunities to save time and increase dental office productivity.
-Using new dental technology can help you reduce chair time when you opt for digital solutions.
+Using digital dental technology can help you reduce chair time when you opt for digital solutions.

 For instance, consider the process of taking oral impressions.
 The traditional tray-and-putty approach can be messy, time-consuming, and labor-intensive.
 If you go digital and use an intraoral scanner instead, you can shave precious minutes off of every consultation.